lkiesow/python-feedgen/readme.md

 Add Feed Entries
 ----------------

-To add entries (items) to a feed you need to create new Episode objects and append them to the list of entries in the Podcast.
-The most convenient way to go is to use the Podcast itself for the instantiation of the Episode object:
+To add entries (items) to a feed you need to create new BaseEpisode objects and append them to the list of entries in the Podcast.
+The most convenient way to go is to use the Podcast itself for the instantiation of the BaseEpisode object:

     >>> fe = fg.add_episode()
     >>> fe.guid('http://lernfunk.de/media/654321/1')
-    >>> fe.title('The First Episode')
+    >>> fe.title('The First BaseEpisode')

-The FeedGenerators method `add_episode(...)` without argument provides will automatically generate a new Episode object, append it to the feeds internal list of entries and return it, so that additional data can be added.
+The FeedGenerators method `add_episode(...)` without argument provides will automatically generate a new BaseEpisode object, append it to the feeds internal list of entries and return it, so that additional data can be added.

 --------------------------